 Starting with a stick of length one, we break it at ʋ1 and assign the length to β1.
 Then we recursively break the remaining part of the stick and assign the corresponding lengths to βk.
 In this representation β can be interpreted as a random probability measure over positive integers and is denoted by β~GEM(α).

-Another representation of the DP is the Polya urn process.
-In this approach, we have to consider i.i.d. draws from a DP and consider the predictive distribution over these draws (Teh et al., 2006):
+Another representation of a DP is the Polya urn process.
+In this approach, we consider i.i.d. draws from a DP and consider the predictive distribution over these draws (Teh et al., 2006):